Mohd Annuar Zaini: Career

 From 1981 to 1986 he was Senior Private Secretary to Musa Hitam, who was the Minister of Home Affairs at that time.
 From 1991 to 1993, he became the Chief Assistant Director of the Perak Economic Planning Unit.
 In 1993 he was appointed as the General Manager of Yayasan Perak and retired in 1999.

 Since February 2004, Mohd Annuar bin Zaini has been the Chairman of Bernama.
 In addition, His Majesty the Sultan of Perak appointed him as a Non Official Member of State Senate of Perak.
 Then elected to be a Distinguished Fellow to the Institute of Strategic Studies and International Relations (ISIS) and a member of the Advisory Board of the Public Complaints Bureau in the Prime Minister's Department.

 Dato' Mohd Annuar bin Zaini was appointed as Special Advisor to the Prime Minister on the Northern Corridor Economic Region from 30 August 2007 and as Chief Executive from 1 September 2008.

 After retiring from public service, he became a member of the Board of Directors of Berjaya Group, owned by tycoon Vincent Tan.
 In addition, he became the chairman of Metropolitan Utilities Corporation Sdn Bhd.
 On 2021, Mohd Annuar Zaini was appointed as President of Perak Council of Islamic Religion and Malay Customs for Term 2021 to 2023.

+Mohd Annuar Zaini was appointed as the new chairman of UDA Holdings Berhad (UDA) effective on 23 March 2023.